cloudControl/documentation/Guides/PHP/Yii 1.1.10.md

 ##Create a Basic Application

 Ok, first things first, [follow the online tutorial](http://www.yiiframework.com/doc/guide/1.1/en/quickstart.installation) on the Yii site and create a simple application in your local development environment.
-Then, after you've done that, we're going to make a set of simple changes and you'll be ready to deploy your first application to exoscale.
+Then, after you've done that, we're going to make a set of simple changes and you'll be ready to deploy your first application to CloudKilat.

 ##2.
 Amend the Code